FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 Querying a Single Row

-To run a query that returns only one row, use the QueryRow() method:
+To run a query that returns only one row, use the QueryRow() method.
+It takes a Where object instead of a raw query string:

 var id uint64